 This year, the Fun Food Feed is featuring dishes inspired by blue zone project communities.

 Fall’s featured longevity blue zone project communities are in the state of Iowa.

 A blue zone is a “small, homogenous geographical area where the population shares the same lifestyle and environment, and its exceptional longevity has been scientifically proven.”

 Blue zone project communities differ from blue zones, in that they are not discovered, but intensionally created.
 The blue zone team works with the community’s local leaders, government, businesses, schools and parks to create an environment where the healthy choice is the easy choice.

 This environment supports the nine shared blue zone lifestyle habits:

-- Plant-Based Diet, with at least 95% plants, including legumes as a staple
+- Plant-Based Diet, including legumes as a staple

 - Moderate Calorie Intake, stopping eating when feel 80% full